-No obscene, racist, sexist, or profane language.
+- No obscene, racist, sexist, or profane language.

-No spamming, advertising, or duplicating posts.
+- No spamming, advertising, duplicate, or gibberish posts.

-No personal attacks against other members.
+- No vitriolic or systematic personal attacks against other members.

 - Nothing in violation of United States law.

-No posting personal information of members.
+- No cyberstalking or malicious posting of negative or private information (doxing/doxxing) of members.

-This forum is for this specific player and nothing else.
-If you want to discuss chess in general, or
+This forum is for this specific player only.
+To discuss chess or this site in general,

-this site, you might try the Kibitzer's Café.
+visit the Kibitzer's Café.

 do not necessarily represent the views of Chessgames.com, its employees, or sponsors.